 - This integration means that users do not need to provide longitude and latitude coordinates.

-When you do that, data gets selected and copied to the clipboard.
+When we do that, data gets selected and copied to the clipboard.
 Further, the copied data can be pasted anywhere as per the requirement of the user.

-Z-order is a design strategy which is used for arranging visuals over shapes.
-Also, z-order can be defined as an implementation method which can be applied when reports have multiple elements.
+Z-order is a design strategy that is used for arranging visuals over shapes.
+Also, z-order can be defined as an implementation method that can be applied when reports have multiple elements.
 Further, this can also be used to refresh the display after the order of items in a report is changed.

 There is only one prerequisite for this.
 Before connecting to a database in Azure SQL Database, users should configure firewall settings to allow remote connections.

 Want to do a Power BI Project?
 Check out some Power BI Project Ideas!